ericklein/WiFi-Tetris-Clock/README.md

 # WiFi Tetris Clock

 ## Contributors
-This is a fork from code developed by @wene from a fork originally created by @witnessmenow
+This code is forked from @wene fork of original code from @witnessmenow

 ## Purpose
 ![Screenshot](readme/front_face.png)